-For prerequisite information, see "LDAP configuration" on page 162
+For prerequisite information, see "LDAP integration" on page 116

 - 1. Add LDAP repository to the federated repository.
-For the instructions, see "Adding LDAP repository to the federated repository." - 2.
+For the instructions, see "Adding LDAP repository to the federated repository" on page 119. - 2.
 Create a data source from the WebSphere Integrated Solutions Console with jndi name jdbc/wimXADS.
-For the instructions, see "Creating a data source from WebSphere Integrated Solutions Console" on page 166. - 3.
-Restart WebSphere Application Server. - Copy db2jcc.jar and db2jcc_license_cu.jar from the DB2SKLMV25 folder to the <WAS_HOME>/lib folder.
+For the instructions, see "Creating a data source from WebSphere Integrated Solutions Console" on page 120. - 3.
+Restart WebSphere Application Server. - 4.
+Copy db2jcc.jar and db2jcc license cu.jar from the DB2SKLMV25 folder to the <WAS HOME>/lib folder.